fiiiu/tangamandapio/posts/multiple-inheritance-crowdsales.md

 To finish, I wanted to show you my repo where I will be doing experiments with crowdsales and their tests:
 [https://github.com/elopio/zeppelin-crowdsales](https://github.com/elopio/zeppelin-crowdsales)

+Take a look at my
-In there you will see that on my [PreSaleWithCapCrowdsale contract](https://github.com/elopio/zeppelin-crowdsales/blob/master/contracts/PreSaleWithCapCrowdsale.sol)
+[PreSaleWithCapCrowdsale contract](https://github.com/elopio/zeppelin-crowdsales/blob/master/contracts/PreSaleWithCapCrowdsale.sol)
-I preferred to be explicit about the conditions instead of using `super`:
+You will see that I preferred to be explicit about the conditions instead of using `super`:

 ```
 function _preValidatePurchase(address _beneficiary, uint256 _weiAmount) internal {